-Non-compliance with section 48A and the regulations issued under section 48A a criminal offence for insurers and binder holders (see sections 65(1)(b) and 64(1)(b) of the Act, respectively, read with the definition of "this Act" in section 1).
+Non-compliance with section 49A and the regulations issued under section 49A a criminal offence for insurers and binder holders (see sections 67(1)(b) and 66(1)(b), respectively, read with the definition of "this Act" in section 1)).

-Further, the Registrar, under section 6A of the Financial Institutions (Protection of Funds) Act No. 28 of 2001, may refer any non-compliance with the Act or regulations issued thereunder to the enforcement committee established under section 10 of the Financial Services Board Act No. 97 of 1990.
+Further, the Registrar, under section 6A of the Financial Institutions (Protection of Funds) Act No. 28 of 2001, may refer any non-compliance with Act or regulations issued thereunder to the enforcement committee established under section 10 of the Financial Services Board Act No. 97 of 1990.